skx/rss2email/README.md

 # RSS2Email

-This project is a naive port of the [r2e](https://github.com/wking/rss2email) project to golang.
+This project is a naive port of the python-based [r2e](https://github.com/wking/rss2email) I used for many years to golang.

 ## Rationale

-I prefer to keep my server(s) pretty minimal, and replacing `r2e` allowed me to remove a bunch of Python packages I otherwise have no need for:
+I prefer to keep my server(s) pretty minimal, and replacing `r2e` allowed me to remove a bunch of Python packages I otherwise had no need for:

       steve@ssh ~ $ sudo dpkg --purge rss2email
       Removing rss2email (1:3.9-2.1) ...